Lyndon First Year

-During the weekend before classes begin, you'll dive deep into college life at Fall Orientation.
+By participating in a three-day program, you’ll dive deep into college life at Fall Orientation.
 You’ll do the basics such as getting your photo ID, mailbox key, and parking permit.
-The kick-off also includes a welcome from NVU President Elaine Collins, a meeting with students in your residence hall, and sessions on time and stress management, roommate relationships, community policies and expectations, and other topics.
+The kick-off also includes a welcome from various members of the NVU community, a meeting with students in your residence hall, and sessions on time and stress management, roommate relationships, community policies and expectations, and other topics.

-The weekend also features a lot of fun activities that are campus traditions, from the Hornet Olympics and a pop-culture variety show to a soccer match and dance party.
+The long weekend also features a lot of fun activities that are campus traditions, from the Hornet Olympics and a pop-culture variety show to a soccer match and dance party.

 Welcome Week gives you the opportunity to learn about the many campus resources to support you while you’re here and celebrate the start of the academic year.
 Various campus offices and departments sponsor events to help you get to know staff and learn more about what’s available.

 All new NVU-Lyndon students are connected with a peer leader – a current NVU student who can help you get acclimated to life on the Lyndon campus.
 You’ll meet your peer leader at SOAR and reconnect at Fall Kick-Off.
 Each peer leader mentors a small group of students — your peer group— to keep them on track in their first year.

-Your peer leader will participate in your first-year seminar class, check-in with you a few weeks after the semester starts and again at mid-semester and arrange academic support if appropriate.
-Peer leaders have office hours at the Peer Resource Center, so it’s easy for you to schedule one-on-one time.
+Your peer leader will participate in your first-year seminar class, check-in with you a few weeks after the semester starts, again at mid-semester, and arrange academic support if appropriate.
+Peer leaders have office hours in the Student Life Office, so it’s easy for you to schedule one-on-one time.

 This required seminar, which offers academic credit, is usually related to your major.
 Each week, staff from a different office will make a presentation, so you’ll learn more about academic advising and support, course registration, athletics, financial aid, library and IT services, and other departments.
 With this information, you’ll create a handbook of resources to use while you’re here.